 Many business owners or organizations have an idea that volunteers are covered under the same workers’ compensation umbrella as regular employees.
 This is not true and can land a company in hot water legally.
-There are specifically designed insurance options for social workers and the organizations they volunteer at to help protect against legal issues and pricey medical bills.
+There are specifically designed insurance options for social workers and the organizations they volunteer at to help protect against legal issues and pricy medical bills.
 These businesses and organizations need to be made aware of this fact so they can avoid costly issues.

 While workers’ compensation is a good piece of coverage to have installed for regular employees, it shouldn’t be mistook for broad coverage that protects volunteers.
 In fact, the reality is that since volunteers aren’t paid individuals, they’re typically not covered under this policy in most states.